Drugun/Aggregate/README.md

   - Disabled escalating level cost penalty for repeated item repairs at anvil.
   - Armour weight system - players whose armour weight points cross a threshold are marked as heavy. (chest/legs = 4, boots/helmet = 2, leather = 0).
   - Weak blocks (ice, magma, lilypad, mud, moss carpet, sand, gravel) cannot support players wearing heavy armour and will fail in different ways.
-  - Altered player movement physics.
+  - Improved player movement physics.
 Player air drag and air control greatly reduced.
 Jumping preserves current speed.
   - Players don't sink in water.
   - Ice and magma blocks break when a player falls on them from more than 2 blocks height.
   - Players can climb 1 to 2 block high walls and cliffs, 3 block high with jump.
   - Players and mobs are not knocked away by normal attacks.
   - TNT is stronger.
   - Player movement speed and sprint speed can be adjusted.
+  - Disallow replacing water or lava with blocks.
+Can be toggled for water, lava, source and flowing blocks separately.
+Option to prevent pouring a fluid bucket into a source block of the same fluid also included.